|

 • Mix the meat gently to avoid compacting it; overworking the mixture can make the meatballs dense instead of tender.

-• Keep the meatballs a similar size so they cook evenly.
+• Keep the meatballs roughly the same size so they cook evenly.
 A small cookie scoop or tablespoon measure can help you portion them consistently.

-• Test one meatball from the first batch for seasoning if you like; you can pan-fry a small patty of the mixture to check salt and herbs before shaping the rest.
+• Test one meatball from the first batch for seasoning; you can pan-fry a small patty of the mixture to check salt and herbs before shaping the rest.

 • Warm the grape jelly and chili sauce slowly, whisking until completely smooth.
 A gentle simmer is enough—you don’t need a vigorous boil for the sauce to thicken.